rossmuego/bankBar/README.md

 - Shows todays spend & transactions.
 - Shows pot balances.
 - Quick access to bank info (sort code/account number) with ability to quickly copy details.
+- Transfer money into a pot with 2 clicks.

 A few features I would like to add:
 - Instant notifications.
 Currently not possible as the API doesn't support WebSockets.